What is enterprise risk management?

-Enterprise risk management is the process of planning, organizing, directing and controlling the activities of an organization to minimize the deleterious effects of risk on its capital and earnings.
-Enterprise risk management includes financial risks, strategic risks, operational risks and risks associated with accidental losses.
+Enterprise risk management (ERM) is the process of planning, organizing, directing and controlling the activities of an organization to minimize the harmful effects of risk on its capital and earnings.
+Enterprise risk management can include financial, strategic and operational risks as well as risks associated with accidental losses.

-External factors are fueling the heightened interest in ERM.
-Industry and government regulatory bodies, as well as investors, are more closely scrutinizing enterprises' risk management policies and procedures.
+Industry or government regulatory bodies and investors can closely scrutinize enterprises' risk management policies and procedures.
 In an increasing number of industries, boards of directors are required to review and report on the adequacy of risk management processes in their organizations.

 Why is enterprise risk management important?

-An ERM program can help increase awareness of business risks across an entire organization, instill confidence in strategic objectives, improve compliance with regulatory and internal compliance mandates and enhance operational efficiency through more consistent applications of processes and controls.
+An ERM program can help increase awareness of business risks across an entire organization, instill confidence in strategic objectives, improve compliance with regulatory and internal mandates, and enhance operational efficiency through more consistent applications of processes and controls.

 Enterprises can benefit by shifting their corporate culture from a focus on meeting IT compliance obligations to targeting overall risk reduction, which relies heavily on visibility into the overall security of the organization.

-Organizations building a strategic ERM program must have some well-established practices already in place, such as the following:
+Organizations building a strategic ERM program must have some well-established practices already in place:

-- a governance model that includes senior management and organizational elements like security, risk assessment and management, compliance, IT operations, legal and any other important business stakeholder areas;
+- A governance model that includes senior management as well as organizational elements such as security, risk assessment and management, compliance, IT operations, legal, and any other important business stakeholder areas.

-- a strategy that incorporates internal policies and standards for all security and risk concerns as well as operational focal areas like system configuration; and
+- A strategy that incorporates internal policies and standards for all security and risk concerns as well as operational focal areas such as system configuration.

-ERM is a continuous work in progress that needs to grow and evolve, so be willing to regularly revisit, revise and update all elements of the program.
+ERM is a continuous work in progress that needs to grow and evolve, so organizations must be willing to regularly revisit, revise and update all elements of the program.

 What are the components of enterprise risk management?